Swing-piston engine: Other examples

 Lutz's design is not the only way to produce such an engine: BMW experimented with a traditional engine with poppet valves on the combustion chambers, which had been used a number of times previously in experiments.
 Another approach entirely is to recover some of the heat of the exhaust in a heat exchanger and use that instead of fuel to heat the compressed air, a concept used by General Motors in a series of automobile turbines.
 Generally, however, improvements in the basic piston engine in "low-power" roles have kept any of these advanced designs out of the marketplace.

 In the 1990s, a number of inventors re-introduced the concept as if it were new.
-Examples include Angel Labs' "Massive Yet Tiny" engine, the Rotoblock, the Roundengine, the Trochilic Engine and designs by Tschudi and Hoose.
+Examples include Angel Labs' "Massive Yet Tiny" engine, the Rotoblock, the Roundengine, the Trochilic Engine, and designs by Tschudi and Hoose.
 In 2009, Russian billionaire industrialist Mikhail Prokhorov announced his plans to enter an automotive business with a series of a lightweight hybrid vehicles using this design as their prime mover.
 Another recent introduction aimed at the hybrid market is the "Hüttlin Kugelmotor", which combines the swing-piston concept with a modified swashplate to produce a spherical design that directly powers an internal electrical generator.
+The Taurozzi pendulum engine has cylinders that follow the shape of a toroid, but is otherwise similar to a conventional reciprocating engine.